-In one of the most amazing prophecies of the Bible, Isaiah predicts Cyrus’ decree to free the Jews.
+In one of the most amazing prophecies of the Bible, the Lord revealed Cyrus’s decree to free the Jews to Isaiah.
 One hundred fifty years before Cyrus lived, the prophet calls him by name and gives details of Cyrus’ benevolence to the Jews: “This is what the Lord says to his anointed, to Cyrus, whose right hand I take hold of to subdue nations before him . . .
 ‘I summon you by name and bestow on you a title of honor, though you do not acknowledge me’” (Isaiah 45:1, 4; see also 41:2-25; 42:6).
 Evincing His sovereignty over all nations, God says of Cyrus, “He is my shepherd and will accomplish all that I please” (Isaiah 44:28).

-King Cyrus actively assisted the Jews in rebuilding the temple in Jerusalem under Ezra and Zerubbabel.
+King Cyrus actively assisted the Jews in rebuilding the temple in Jerusalem under Zerubbabel and Joshua the high priest.
 Cyrus restored the temple treasures to Jerusalem and allowed building expenses to be paid from the royal treasury (Ezra 1:4–11; 6:4–5).
-Cyrus’ beneficence helped to restart the temple worship practices that had languished during the 70 years of the Jews’ captivity.
-Some commentators point to Cyrus’ decree to rebuild Jerusalem as the official beginning of Judaism.
+Cyrus’s beneficence helped to restart the temple worship practices that had languished during the 70 years of the Jews’ captivity.
+Some commentators point to Cyrus’s decree to rebuild Jerusalem as the official beginning of Judaism.